ChrisTheBrave/Group-Project-Base/README.md

 ## Server application APIs

-/api - API welcome page with no routes
+/api - API welcome page with no routes.

 /api/calendar - API routes for data on the dates and times of Airbnb reservations.